wakey001/Card-games/README.md

 * As a user, I want to have continual feedback on my score
 * As a user, I want to know the outcome of the game
 ## Site owner goals
+* Make the rules clear to understand
+* Have the game display the score clearly so the user can understand who is winning.
+* Ensure that there is validation for expected answers on all user inputs.

 # User requirements and expectations
 ## Requriements
 * Clear instruction as to when the game starts and finishes